 Two members of a set are equal

-If a \in A and b \in A and a = b, that means when if you evaluate a, you’ll get a canonical expression ; and when you evaluate b, you’ll get a canonical expression .
-For a == b to be true, then a, that is, the canonical expressions resulting from their evaluation must also be equal.
+If and and , that means when if you evaluate , you’ll get a canonical expression ; and when you evaluate , you’ll get a canonical expression .
+For to be true, then , that is, the canonical expressions resulting from their evaluation must also be equal.

 This nails down the problem back in set equivalence: since membership equivalence is defined in terms of evaluation as canonical values, and every expression evaluates to exactly one canonical expression (that’s the definition of canonical!), then if two objects are equal in a set, they’re equal in all sets that they’re members of.

-An object A is a proposition
+An object is a proposition

 Here’s where type theory really starts to depart from the kind of math that we’re used to.
 In type theory, a proposition is a set.
-That’s it: to be a proposition, A has to be a set.
+That’s it: to be a proposition, has to be a set.

-The proposition A is true
+The proposition is true

 Truth in type theory really comes down to membership in a set.
 This is, subtly, different from the predicate logic that we’re familiar with.
 In predicate logic, a quantified proposition can, ultimately, be reduced to a set of values, but it’s entirely reasonable for that set to be empty.
 I can, for example, write a logical statement that “All dogs with IQs greater that 180 will turn themselves into cats.”
 A set-based intepretation of that is the collection of objects for which it’s true.
 There aren’t any, because there aren’t any dogs with IQs greater than 180.
 It’s empty.
 But logically, in terms of predicate logic, I can still say that it’s “true”.
 In type theory, I can’t: to be true, the set has to have at least one value, and it doesn’t.

 In the next post, we’ll take these atomic judgements, and start to expand them into the idea of hypothetical judgements.
 In the type-theory sense, that means statements require some other set of prior judgements before they can be judged.
-In perhaps more familiar terms, we’ll be looking at type theory’s equivalent of the contexts in classical sequent calculus – those funny little \Gammas that show up in all of the sequent rules.
+In perhaps more familiar terms, we’ll be looking at type theory’s equivalent of the contexts in classical sequent calculus – those funny little s that show up in all of the sequent rules.

 Sorry for the gap in posts.
 I’ve been trying to post more regularly, and was just hitting a rhythm, when my son brought home a particularly vicious bug, and I got sick.
 I’ve spent the last couple of weeks being really, really sick, and then trying to get caught up at work.
 I’m mostly recovered, except for some lingering asthma, so I’m trying to get back to that twice-per-week posting schedule.